 In terms of the length of its rail network, Madagascar ranks 121st in the world with 0.03 meters per inhabitant.
 In total, the rail network is 836 kilometers long.
 Freight traffic on the rails most recently totaled 122.34 million tons and kilometers traveled.

 The waterways listed refer to inland traffic on rivers and canals.
 The number of ports includes those located on the total 4,828 km of coastline.
 In 2019, about 199,712.50 freight containers were transported.

 Back to overview: Madagascar

-With an average of 7082 traffic fatalities per year (2012 - 2019), road traffic in Madagascar is considered quite dangerous.
+With an average of 7181 traffic fatalities per year (2012 - 2019), road traffic in Madagascar is considered quite dangerous.
 This corresponds to around 4.3 accident fatalities per 28.4 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

 In Madagascar, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 Here you can also find an overview of all countries with left-hand traffic.

 |Railroads||800 km||29.41 km||1.42 m|

 Data sources used• Global Health Observatory Data Repository (World Health Organization)